Criteria and restrictions to access reception conditions

 • during the last 2 months of pregnancy until 2 months after giving birth;

-• when a family reunification procedure with a Belgian child has been started up;
+• when a family reunification procedure with a Belgian child has been started;

-• when it is impossible for the person to return to their country of origin for reasons beyond their own will;
+• when the person cannot return to their country of origin for reasons beyond their own will;

 • for medical reasons, when an application for legal stay has been made on this ground at the Immigration Office; or